Need life insurance with gestational diabetes on your health history?

 If you had diabetes before your pregnancy, then you will receive the life insurance ratings which are consistent with diabetes.
 This could range from a Standard level, to slightly Sub-Standard.

 If you have a history of gestational diabetes, and are currently not pregnant, than you will most likely be able to obtain a Standard rating if you do not have any other health issues.
+The further you are from the date of your diagnosis, the better, especially if you have a track record of level blood sugar.

 If you are currently pregnant, and currently have gestational diabetes, than you could be declined for a traditional life insurance policy.
 This is because your endocrine levels are fluctuating so dramatically due to pregnancy.
 However, once you have your child you should be able to once again apply for a life insurance policy.